Seventy (LDS Church): Presidency of the Seventy

 Historically, seven members of the First Quorum of the Seventy were called to serve as the Presidency of the Seventy.
 This precedent was broken, however, when in 2004 Robert C. Oaks of the Second Quorum of the Seventy was sustained to fill the vacancy created by Dieter F. Uchtdorf's call to the Quorum of the Twelve Apostles.
 The church now states that the seven presidents are drawn from General Authority Seventies.

 Historically, members of the Presidency of the Seventy would often serve as heads of various church ecclesiastical departments.
 This practice changed in 2004, when area presidencies in the United States and Canada were dissolved; these areas were put directly under the jurisdiction of the Presidency of the Seventy.
-The management of these areas is currently the primary responsibility of the Presidency of the Seventy.

 In April 2018, church leaders announced that, effective August 1, 2018, three-man presidencies composed of General Authority Seventies would once again oversee areas in the US and Canada.
 These areas will continue to be administered from church headquarters.
 The church indicated this will enable the Presidency of the Seventy to more fully assist the Quorum of the Twelve Apostles and to fill other assignments as needed.

 The Presidency of the Seventy is unique in the church in that not only are there seven members but all seven hold the priesthood "keys" of presidency.
 The man with the longest tenure of uninterrupted service in the presidency is called to preside over the other six as the presiding president or senior president of the seventy.

-As of August 2021, the current Presidency of the Seventy and the dates they began in that role are: